 Why choose Seattle Children’s Urology Program?

 Our program is a world leader in the treatment of complex genital conditions and bladder malformations.
 At Seattle Children’s, we have excellent results caring for babies, children and teens with conditions that affect their urinary tract or genitals.
 We treat more patients with hypospadias than any other center in the region.
 We are the region’s only referral center for patients born with bladder exstrophy.

-- In 2018, U.S. News & World Report ranked Seattle Children’s as the #1 urology program in the West – and among the best nationally.
+In 2019, U.S. News & World Report ranked Seattle Children’s among the country’s 10 best pediatric hospitals.
+Our Urology Program is the top-ranked such program in the Northwest and among the best in the nation.